-- 2) For vehicles propelled by turbine engines: Kerosene used by commercial aviation companies for turbo-prop or jet engines or the fuel used by vehicles with conventional type engines and complying with the here-above definition of 'commercial fuel'. - O) Application of general prescriptions: The general prescriptions must be complied with if the particular specifications of groups of cars of Groups 1 to 6 do not mention them or do not provide for any stricter prescriptions. - p) Anti-pollution legislation: It is specified that the freedom left for the modifications of anti-pollution equipment is valid only as far as these modifications are not forbidden by the national laws of the country traversed.
+- p) Application of general prescriptions: The general prescriptions must be complied with if the particular specifications of groups of cars of Groups 1 to 6 do not mention them or do not provide for any stricter prescriptions. - q) Anti-pollution legislation: It is specified that the freedom left for the modifications of anti-pollution equipment is valid only as far as these modifications are not forbidden by the national laws of the country traversed.